Exhibitions

 The primary goal of this project is to expand access to and engagement with Rod Briggs’s work while simultaneously elevating the voices of local artists.
 Through reinterpretation, participating artists, including Tracy Allen, Tony Barrera, Cory Bilicko, Aria Bradfield, James Brooks, Kadie Dicarlo, David Early, Susan Hawkins, Nate Jones, Calvin Konen, Jeff McMillan, Jacqueline Nguyễn, Vince Ruez-Abdo, Jamie Russom, Julio Salgado, Anna Schoendorfer, Morgan Stahlkuppe, Emily Tanaka, Bernard Vyzga, and Ivan Zuno will generate new pathways into Briggs’s themes, making them more accessible and resonant to broader and more diverse audiences.
 Visitors will encounter both the original works and their reinterpretations, encouraging deeper looking, critical thinking and personal connection.
 This layered experience fosters curiosity and invites audiences to consider how meaning evolves when art is revisited through different lived experiences.

-Off the Wall: Open Call
+Off the Wall: Open Call (Submit NOW!)

-October 10th to November 14th, 2026
+October 3rd to November 14th, 2026

 Sculpture is the primary focus of this exhibition, featuring 3D works of all kinds.
 Artists are invited to create free-standing objects, or bring customized pedestals to showcase their work.